-O The Japan International Cooperation Agency (JICA) has invited relevant personnel engaging in measures against trafficking in persons in ASEAN countries to Japan to provide them training every year since 2012, in collaboration with the National Women's Education Center, etc. In order to promote mutual understanding of measures against trafficking in persons (especially prevention, protection of victims and support for self-independence) and to promote more effective regional collaboration in ASEAN countries, JICA has conducted Knowledge Co-Creation Program; the "Promotion of Networking among ASEAN countries on Anti-Trafficking in Persons" project since 2015.
-In 2019, personnel from six countries (Thailand, Myanmar, Viet Nam, Laos, Philippines, and Cambodia) in charge of measures against trafficking in persons participated in the program.
+O The Japan International Cooperation Agency (JICA) has invited relevant personnel engaging in antihuman trafficking measures of ASEAN countries to Japan to conduct training program every year from 2012, in collaboration with the National Women's Education Center, etc. In order to promote mutual understanding of measures against trafficking in persons (especially prevention, protection of victims and support for self-independence) and to promote more effective regional collaboration in ASEAN countries, JICA has conducted Knowledge Co-Creation Program; the "Promotion of Networking among ASEAN countries on Anti-Trafficking in Persons" project since 2015.
+In 2020 when it was difficult to hold the program in Japan due to the pandemic of COVID-19, inviting personnel from six countries (Thailand, Myanmar, Viet Nam, Laos, Philippines, and Cambodia) in charge of measures against trafficking in persons who previously participated in the programs, JICA held an online conference for the purpose of confirming each country's system against trafficking in persons shared in the program every year, mutually learning about victimization of trafficking in persons which were faced by migrant workers during the pandemic as well as each country's countermeasure against this, and strengthening the personnel network.
+Taking advantage of online conference, without restriction on the number of participants, participants from telephone consultation service centers, private support organizations, consulting bodies for migrant workers that trainees visited in the past, in addition to experts in JICA-related projects and local officials, could attend the conference.

-[Figure 34] ASEAN countries training (JICA, National Women's Education Center)
+[Figure 33] Online conference held by participants of the past training (JICA, National Women's Education Center)